konradmalik/dotfiles/README.md

 ## Commands

+> [!NOTE]
-Note: in all commands flake location can be one of the following:
+> in all commands flake location can be one of the following:

 ```bash
 # github repo